sudheernambiar/Terraform-workspace-explained/README.md

 - Terraform installed install git.
 - Installed with packages tree, git for verification and collection of data.
 - cloned all contents in this repo to a single location in EC2.
-- install the autocompletion with following commad.
+- install the autocompletion with following command.
 Logout and login.
 This will help us in autocompletion with tab.
 ```
 $terraform -install-autocomplete
 ```
 ## Files Explained
 ### Get all files for a VPC creation is used here to execute this procedure.
-We are refering the VPC creation part to explain the different workspaces.
+We are referring the VPC creation part to explain the different workspaces.
 ```
 $git clone https://github.com/sudheernambiar/Terrafom-vpc-ec2-modulebased.git
 Cloning into 'Terrafom-vpc-ec2-modulebased'...